Netherlands Citizenship by Investment

 Citizens who do not enter in the categories mentioned above need to abandon the original citizenship, in order to receive Dutch citizenship.
-There are individuals who do not want to acquire citizenship in the Netherlands by giving up the original one.
+There are individuals who do not want to acquire Netherlands citizenship by giving up the original one.
 In this case, they will need to apply for permanent residence which grants the indefinite stay in the Netherlands, but with the condition to renew the permit once in five years.

 Our immigration lawyer in the Netherlands can help you with the entire procedure related to the citizenship you wish to obtain.
 Any individual interested in immigration in the Netherlands may solicit help and guidance from our representatives.

 The rights that come with the Dutch citizenship